gpoulios/deathadderv2/README.md

 I just wanted static settings without having to run in the background 2-3 apps and 6 services that Razer provides.
 I don't know if it was just me, but every time I closed Synapse, the mouse would go back to those wave effects that were super annoying and catching the eye when typing or reading.
 (Also served as a reason to practice in rust a little bit; which I'm new to)

 Device protocol has been largely ported from [openrazer](https://github.com/openrazer/openrazer).
+GUI mostly built using [native-windows-gui](https://github.com/gabdube/native-windows-gui).

 So far supports the following: